stavinski/clipsnoop/README.md

 For convenience a `compile.bat` file is provided that can be tweaked for the built DLL.
 There are several variables that can be set:

-* **DLLNAME** - Filename of the built DLL (default: sc.dll), you may want to disguise this as a legit windows/application DLL
+* **DLLNAME** - Filename of the built DLL, you may want to disguise this as a legit windows/application DLL (default: sc.dll)
-* **DEBUG** - Enables debugging of the hooking code to help diagnose issues (default: false).
-Obviously should only be turned on while troubleshooting local issue.
+* **DEBUG** - Enables debugging of the hooking code to help diagnose issues.
+Obviously should only be turned on while troubleshooting local issue. (default: false)
-* **LOGPATH** - Full path of the log file to write the captured clipboard text to (default:c:\\users\\public\\documents\\ADVAPI32.DAT).
+* **LOGPATH** - Full path of the log file to write the captured clipboard text to.
 You may want to disguise this as a legit looking log file.
-Make sure that the path is writeable for the executing context.
+Make sure that the path is writeable for the executing context. (default:c:\\users\\public\\documents\\ADVAPI32.DAT)

 ## Testing